jorgehatccrma/pyGrFNN/EL_visit_notes.md

 1. Opinion on onset detection function as input to the model?
 Any objections with the idea of using an onset detection function?

     **Notes:**
+    It is tightly coupled with the nature of the dynamical system.
+Maybe is not wise to think of it as "get the best onset detector there is" and then "get the best beat tracker".
+They are very intertwined.

 1. What about the problem of extreme sensitivity to stimulus level?
 There seems to be a noticeable difference between accented vs. non-accented stimulus.